theochem/horton/doc/user_matrix.rst

     wfn = lf.create_expansion() #wavefunction expansion

 Many functions and classes have been implemented into the Matrix class.
-It may help to read over some of the (hopefully) documented module files to see if a desired function has already been implemented.
+It may help to read over some of the documented module files in :py:mod:`horton.matrix.dense` and :py:mod:`horton.matrix.cholesky` to see if a desired function has already been implemented.
 In the event that a desired function has not been implemented, please contact the authors to make a feature request or for more details on implementing it yourself.